 - Not sticking to a study plan and putting in the work

 There are probably a lot of other possible explanations as to why repeated test attempts have a pass rate that is so much lower.

 The FSMTB does provide testing accommodations for people with disabilities.
 The most commonly reported testing disabilities as indicated in their annual report are: learning disabilities and dyslexia (31%), visual deficits (21%), and ADHD (18%).
 The most common types of accommodations include providing extra time or a reader, or providing a private room to take the massage exam.

-What is the most difficult part of the MBLEx?
+What is the hardest part of the MBLEx?

 The FSMTB currently does not provide any statistical data about test candidate performance in specific content areas of the MBLEx.

-In other words, there’s no way of knowing if test takers most often struggle with the pathology or client assessment sections, for example.
+In other words, there’s no way of knowing if test takers find the pathology or client assessment sections the hardest, for example.

 Having this information really wouldn’t be all that useful anyway.
-Because what is “difficult” is subjective.
+Because what is “hard” is subjective.

-What’s hard for someone else may be easy for you.
+What makes the MBLEx hard for someone else may be easy to you.
 And what may be tedious for someone else to study, may be super interesting to you.